 If you haven't been traumatized today, then you've come to the right place.
-Here you can meet the members of the nematomorpha family, a species of creepy worm parasites that leave their victims scarred both physically and emotionally.
+Here you can meet members of the phylum Nematomorpha, creepy worm parasites that leave their victims scarred both physically and emotionally.
 Also known as horsehair worms, these disgusting parasitoid animals can be found in nearly every corner of the globe terrorizing their hosts and sucking the life right out of them.
 Many horsehair worms can even grow to be as heavy as the hosts they inhabit.
-Highly invasive, these creatures can take over a host's bodily functions, even going as far as rewiring their victim's brains.
+Highly invasive, these creatures can take over a host's bodily functions, even going as far as rewiring their victims' brains.

 Parasitic horsehair worms primarily target invertebrates like insects but scientists believe that the worms are increasingly becoming a concern for humans as well.
 Studies documenting the risk of horsehair worms infecting humans have been published recently and the results are more than a little disconcerting.

 If we're going to make sure that a horrifying epidemic of mind-controlling worms doesn't take over humanity, we're going to have to get to know our enemy a little better.

-This Video Of A Horsehair Worm Emerging From A Praying Mantis Is The Most Scarring Thing On The Internet
+This Video Of 3 Horsehair Worms Emerging From A Praying Mantis Is The Most Scarring Thing On The Internet

 Their Lives Are Like Something Out Of A Twisted Sci-Fi Movie

 Horsehair worms have a complicated and unsettling life cycle that plays out like a rejected movie script from the Alien franchise.
 Each one starts off as an egg, just one of 15 million laid by the mother.
 Once hatched, getting eaten becomes a worm's top priority so that they can start their parasitic life.

-A Sort Of Mind Control Allows The Worms To 'Zombify' Their Hosts And Drive Them To Suicide
+A Sort Of Mind Control Allows The Worms To 'Zombify' Their Hosts And Drive Them To Take Their Own Lives